WednesdayBatcher501328/ryan-vo-industrial-engineering-portfolio/defect-analysis-case-study.md

 <br>

 ## 1. Define & Measure (DMAIC Framework)
-In high-volume manufacturing environments like Caterpillar, minimizing defect rates and predicting repair overhead is essential to sustaining lean production lines.
+In high-volume manufacturing environments, minimizing defect rates and repair costs is essential for improving product quality and reducing waste.
+This project analyzes manufacturing defect data using SQL, Python, and Excel to identify defect trends and support process improvement decisions.

 ### Project Objectives & Scope:
 * **Analyzed 5,000+ defect logs using SQL/Python to map severity and frequency patterns.**
 * **Isolated top 2 defects causing 80% of variation using Excel Pareto and Pivot Tables.**
-* **Utilized Python (Matplotlib/Seaborn) to track repair costs and prioritize line fixes.**
+* **Used Python to analyze manufacturing defect data and create visualizations.**

 ## 2. Data Engineering & Relational SQL Aggregations
-To aggregate the data logs across categorical groups, a relational SQL architecture is utilized to evaluate total defect frequencies and extract financial averages.
+The dataset was queried using SQL to summarize defect frequencies and calculate average repair costs for each defect type and severity level.

 ```sql
 -- Query to map defect distribution and calculate mean repair costs